espocrm/documentation/docs/administration/installation-by-script.md

 ### Export a database into the SQL dump

-Export a database into the .sql dump.
+Export the database structure and data into a .sql dump.

 ```
 sudo /var/www/espocrm/command.sh export-sql "PATH"